Bamboo kitchen Cabinets

 Bamboo Kitchen Cabinet Style Ideas

 - Black and Bamboo Kitchen - Dark cabinets and black marble counters and backsplashes are the epitome of elegance.
 Swap traditional cherry for the unexpected look of dark bamboo to put a custom spin on this trendy look.
-Paint the walls honey yellow and the ceiling in a contrasting dove gray to add light to this luxurious design, or go even deeper with shades of red or rose.
+Paint the walls honey yellow and the ceiling a contrasting dove gray to add light to this luxurious design, or go even deeper with shades of red or rose.
 Black or stainless appliances and chrome cabinet hardware add the finishing touches that make this kitchen shine.

 - Ultra-Modern Kitchen - Combine bamboo cabinets with stainless steel for a state-of-the-art kitchen that is truly unique.
 Choose an industrial stainless countertop and sink or pair poured concrete counters and floors with a hammered steel backsplash and oven hood.
 Mix it up by using matching gray granite or engineered stone on an island or bar.
 Hanging chrome pole lights, contemporary furnishings and a built-in entertainment center and docking station complete this kitchen of the future.

-- Bright, White and Bamboo Kitchen - Create stunning contrast by pairing dark bamboo with pale, creamy white.
+- Bright, White Bamboo Kitchen - Create stunning contrast by pairing dark bamboo with pale, creamy white.
 Dark cabinets pop against white walls and counters.
 For a serene kitchen, use backsplashes of pale aquamarine scalloped ceramic tile.
-Up the excitement by adding colorful appliances and tile or painted accents in bright yellow, green or red.
+Increase the excitement by adding colorful appliances and tile or painted accents in bright yellow, green or red.
 Lighten the look, divide the room and create visual interest in a dark kitchen by building an island of white cabinets topped with dark granite.